 Careers in Radiologic Technology: What are the Differences?

-The field of radiology incorporates a wide range of digital imaging technologies and provides many different career opportunities.
-Jobs are available for people with varying levels of skill, experience, and education.
+The field of radiology incorporates a wide range of digital imaging technologies and may provide many different career opportunities.
+Jobs may be available for people with varying levels of skill, experience, and education.

-Here is a list of some of the career paths available in the radiologic technology field:
+Here is a list of some of the career paths that may be available in the radiologic technology field:

 Radiology technicians operate the machinery, position patients for optimum results and perform the tests that create digital images of the body such as x-rays, computed tomography (CT) scans or mammograms used for diagnosing illness.
 Most technicians spend one or two years in a trade school or community college studying proper imaging techniques and learning to operate digital imaging equipment.